Cuban Sign Language: History

 In the early 1900s, in response to oralist teachings in the deaf schools in Cuba, the old manual alphabet ("alfabeto manual Antiguo") started to become common in these schools, until it wasn't accepted later on as it interfered with oralist teachings.
 In the 1980s, this manual alphabet started being used in deaf schools.
 The manual alphabet was used to teach deaf children to read and write in Spanish and was articulated with both hands and the face.
 This manual alphabet is no longer used for this reason, and lost its popularity, but can still be found in some LSC signs.
 In the 1990s, the Cuban Sign Language was introduced and accepted into deaf schools.
 Nowadays, the current manual alphabet is called the Dactilema.
 It is used in LSC to fingerspell concepts that do not have signs in LSC and for specific words, like dates and uncommon words.

 Linguistics

-There exist 4 distinctive features in Cuban Sign Language.
+There are four distinctive features in Cuban Sign Language.
 These include the location, orientation, movement, and configuration of the hands.
 These components may not have meaning on their own, but together they create signs.
 To create a sign, the dominant hand moves to a particular location makes a certain handshape has an orientation, and from there makes a specific movement.
 All of those components working together create distinct signs and meanings.

 There is a distinct way movement, which can be internal or external, denotes a certain meaning in Cuban Sign Language.
 For example, the way movement is expressed can correspond to the way the hands move or act during the action, such as in the signs for "eat", "drive", and "row".